 Nuclear weapons are explosive devices that derive from nuclear reactions.
 These reactions release energy from small amounts of matter.
 Even a small nuclear device can devastate an entire city.
 The impact of a nuclear bomb can be felt for years after it explodes because of radiation and gases from the bomb.

 1942: The US, afraid that Hitler is developing nuclear weapons in Germany, begins the Manhattan Project to build their own nuclear bomb.
-Physicist Joseph Rotblat resigns when he discovers this is not the case and is banned from the US for 20 years.
+Physicist Joseph Rotblat resigns from the project in 1944, when he discovers Germany will not develop nuclear weapons.
+He is banned from the US for 20 years.

 16 July 1945: The world’s first nuclear test is conducted by the US.
 Three weeks later they use a nuclear bomb against an enemy for the first time, exploding ‘Little Boy’ above the Japanese city of Hiroshima killing 140,000 people.
 On 9 August 1945, a second nuclear bomb is exploded above Nagasaki causing 74,000 deaths.

 January 1946: The United Nations passes its first resolution calling for the elimination of all weapons of mass destruction (WMD).
 Yet many countries still begin research and nuclear tests.

 1950s: The number of warheads on the planet reaches 5,015 with the majority owned by the US (4,600) and the Soviet Union (400).
 Tensions rise between these two world ‘superpowers’ and the Cold War begins.
 For the next 40 years both sides argue that the threat of retaliation is enough to ensure their nuclear weapons will never be used.
 The situation becomes known as ‘mutually assured destruction’ (MAD), yet both sides remain on constant alert.